forrestdavis/NLPScholar/src/docs/MinimalPair.md

 - In measuring predictability of a "word" we either average or sum across the predictability of all the sub-word tokens depending on the specified parameters (see below).

-- "context" can either be just the left context (autoregressive LMs) or both left and right context (Masked LMs).
+- "context" can either be just the left context (autoregressive causal LMs) or both left and right context (Masked LMs).

 ## Train